Diego-F-Pereira/R-Notes/Minitutorial/md/Minitutorial_01.md

 > RSiteSearch to access an on-line search of R resources.

  ---
 The function **RSiteSearch()** uses an on-line search engine for finding keywords and phrases through the R documentation.
-Very powerful but you need to learn how to use it in order to get the results you want other wise you can end up with thousand documents not related with what you were looking for.
+Very powerful but you need to learn how to use it in order to get the results you want otherwise you can end up with thousand documents not related with what you were looking for.

 Type for example: